bdnorris/DES-340/lectures/lecture15-images.md

 </div>
 ```

 ...you can control the size of this image in CSS and the image will always try and fill the entirety of its container.
-Its height will adjust automatically because images have an inherent aspect ratio.
+Its height will adjust automatically because **images have an inherent aspect ratio**.

 ```css
 .image-container {